hotdaamn/asuswrt-merlin-wiki/Download-the-latest-source-code-from-GitHub.md

 build@asuswrt-merlin:~/asuswrt-merlin$
 ```

 Now you're up to date!
 In this particular case, a new branch called 'nfs' was created between the time we cloned the repository and the time we performed our first `git pull`.
+You could switch to this branch if you'd like (`git checkout nfs`), and any new tags will also be retrieved from the repository during the `git pull` operation.

 If your repository is already up to date with the repository on GitHub when you run `git pull`, git will simply tell you you're already up to date.